 Looking forward, we’re committed to embracing the next technological revolution – AI.
 While human interaction remains vital, we aim to harness AI’s power to increase productivity for both our customers and ourselves.

-In the past two years, we’ve exceeded our five-year plan, growing from a £2.5 million turnover company with 12 team members to a £12 million turnover business employing 50 individuals.
+In the past two years, we’ve exceeded our five-year plan, growing from a £2.5 million turnover company with 12 team members to a £12 million turnover business employing 50 individuals and counting.
 The future holds exciting prospects, with ambitious growth goals on the horizon.

 Our commitment to community remains unwavering.
 We continue to support Cynthia Spencer Hospice in memory of our co-founder, Bill Oliver.
 Additionally, we back the academies at Northamptonshire County Cricket and Northampton Town FC and are exploring apprenticeship partnerships to nurture local talent.